 Sales operations teams agonize over ways to optimize sales territories and sales routes.
 Sales leaders know how critical route optimization is to achieve sales plans.
 And your sellers want access to the best tools to ensure they too maximize their selling time and productivity.

-In this article, we'll cover some basics of route optimization, and you'll learn some best practices.
+In this article, we'll cover some basics of route optimization, and you'll learn:

 - What is route optimization?